AMSP-04/NETN-LOG/NETN-LOG.md

 Consumer->Provider: LOG_ServiceReceived
 ```-->

-Figure: Cancellation by the Provider
+**Figure: Service Cancellation**

+Early termination of the service request or during delivery is possible and can be initiated by either the consumer or the provider using `LOG_CancelService`.

 * If the service is cancelled before service delivery has started, the service transaction is terminated.
 * If the `LOG_CancelService` occurs during `LOG_ServiceStarted` and `LOG_SupplyComplete`, the provider shall inform the consumer of the amount of supplies transferred using `SuppliesData` information in the `LOG_SupplyComplete` or `LOG_StorageComplete`message.
 The actual supply amount must be less than or equal to the amount offered.

 ## Supply Service

-Supplies are transferred after the offer is accepted and the service delivery has started.

 <img src="./images/log_supply_sequence.svg" width="550px"/>